Thursday, November 21, 2024

 - 2 Mibaushi Elementary and Junior High School

-- 3 A screening event to experience the charm of Hokuryu Town
+- 3 A screening to experience the charm of Hokuryu Town

 - 4 Social gathering